-- 1. Show or give false information about your name, age, or other identification to purchase or obtain alcohol if you are under the age of 21 - 2.
-Provide false information about the name, age, or other identification of another person under age 21 to purchase or obtain alcohol for that person
+- 1. Show or give false information about your name, age, or other identification to purchase or obtain alcohol if you are under age 21 - 2.
+Provide false information about the name, age, or other identification of another

 C. Open Containers